-Confirm wind direction and select suitable landing area.
+Confirm wind direction and select a suitable landing area.
 If situational awareness has been maintained, the wind and the approximate elevation of surrounding terrain are confirmed.
 The aeroplane is turned toward the most suitable area for a forced landing.
 It should be stressed that – if the student has not been maintaining their situational awareness – valuable time will be wasted while these factors are assessed.

 Make the plan.
 See the notes below on making and executing the plan.

-Make a MAYDAY call (simulate only during training)
+Make a MAYDAY call (simulate only during training).

-When there is time available for diagnosis, as there is during a forced landing, carry out the Trouble Checks to see if you can get the engine restarted.
+When there is time available for diagnosis, as there is during a forced landing, carry out the trouble checks to see if you can get the engine restarted.

-Selector ON, fuel pump ON (if applicable), change tanks (touch).
+Fuel selector ON, fuel pump ON (if applicable), change tanks (touch).

 Fuel pressure and the contents gauges are checked and compared with the fuel tank selected.

-RICH, carb heat HOT, primer LOCKED.
+Mixture RICH, carb heat HOT, primer LOCKED.